 At Dana-Farber/Boston Children's Cancer and Blood Disorders Center, patients and families have access to world-recognized pediatric cancer expertise.
-The experts in our Bone and Soft Tissues Treatment Program have extensive experience caring for children and adolescents with adamantinoma of the tibia and other bone and soft tissue disorders.
+The experts in our Bone and Soft Tissue Tumors Program have extensive experience caring for children and adolescents with adamantinoma of the tibia and other bone and soft tissue disorders.
 We treat adamantinomas of the jawbone through Boston Children's Oral and Maxillofacial Surgery Program.

 Symptoms of Childhood Adamantinoma

 Adamantinoma may appear over a short time or may occur for six months or more.
 The most common symptoms include:

 - Pain (sharp or dull) at the tumor site